Meet our 2018 Lloyd's List Asia Pacific Awards judging panel.

 Rono is involved in Community and Social Development advocacies as the President of Homer Foundation Inc. involved in community development and outreach and Chairman of the largest Seafarers’ Cooperative in the Philippines, the Magcoop.

 Managing Director, The Standard P&I Club

-Roberts graduated in law from the University of Exeter in 1987 and then the University of Western Australia Law School in 1989.
-Roberts was admitted as a barrister and solicitor of The Supreme Court of Western Australia in 1991 and the High Court of England and Wales in 1992.
-Roberts joined Charles Taylor, mangers of the Standard P&I Club, in 1992.
-In 2003 Roberts was appointed Director of the Mediterranean & Middle East Division and then Director of the UK & Americas Division in 2012.
-Roberts was appointed Managing Director Charles Taylor Mutual Management (Asia) Pte.
-Ltd, Singapore, with effect from 1 October 2013.
+David Roberts graduated in law from the University of Exeter, UK, in 1987 and then the University of Western Australia Law School in 1989.
+He was admitted as a barrister and solicitor of The Supreme Court of Western Australia in 1991 and as a solicitor of the Senior Courts of England & Wales in 1992.
+David joined Charles Taylor, mangers of the Standard P&I Club, in 1992.
+In 2003 he was appointed Director of the Mediterranean & Middle East Division and then Director of the UK & Americas Division in 2012.
+In 2013, David took up the position of Managing Director Charles Taylor Mutual Management (Asia) Pte.
+Ltd, managers of The Standard Club Asia Ltd, Singapore.

 Tan Beng Tee

 Assistant Chief Executive (Development), Maritime and Port Authority of Singapore

 Ms Tan is the Assistant Chief Executive (Development) of the Maritime and Port Authority of Singapore (MPA) who oversees developmental matters pertaining to Singapore as an International Maritime Centre (IMC), MPA’s international ties and linkages, port policies and organisation-wide plans.

 She holds a degree in Business Administration from the National University of Singapore and a Diploma in Shipping from the Norad Fellowship in Oslo, Norway.
 Ms Tan was previously Director (Corporate Group) in International Enterprise Singapore.